 Rosamund (Ros) Heit was appointed as a member representative director in July 2018.
 She has over 30 years’ experience as a board member and in management roles in rural Queensland.
 Ros was previously a Local Councillor at South Burnett Regional Council (SBRC) where she is responsible for the Finance, HR, and Information and Communications Technology portfolios and is a member of the Audit Committee.
 She is a member of a number of boards and holds Bachelor degrees in Business and Science, as well as a Diploma of Local Government for Elected Members.
 Ros was awarded the Queensland Rural, Regional and Remote Women’s Network (QRRRWN) Professional Woman of the Year 2018.

 Jennifer Sanders was appointed as a member representative director in July 2018.
 She is on the board of a local community and welfare organisation that provides a range of community and welfare services and was previously the President for 4 years and Vice President for 1 year.
-Jennifer is a Justice of the Peace (Qualified).
-She holds a Bachelor (BA) majoring in Australian Studies, Graduate certificate in development processing, LGAQ Diploma of Local Government (Planning), and a Diploma of Project Management.
+Jennifer is a Justice of the Peace (Qualified) and holds a Bachelor of Arts (BA) majoring in Australian Studies, Graduate certificate in development processing, LGAQ Diploma of Local Government (Planning), and a Diploma of Project Management.
 Jennifer was an elected Councillor at Scenic Rim Regional Council from 2012 to 2016 and Chair of the Planning and Development Committee for the same period.